-Pin bar crude oil price action method
+Pin bar price action method

 Bar looks like a pin thus the name Pin Bar - forms after an extended trend move upward or downward.